 Q: How and why does an acoustic neuroma develop?

 What causes these tumors?
 There are no known risk factors.
 Like all tumors, a mutation occurs that leads to the unchecked replication of the cells.
 The genetic cause of acoustic tumors can be inherited in a disease called neurofibromatosis, a genetic disorder of dominant inheritance that is passed down with 50 percent penetrance from parent to child.
-Neurofibromatosis type II leads to bilateral acoustic neuromas as well as tumors on multiple other nerves in the body and a much higher presence of meningioma, another benign tumor of the covering of the skull and spine.
+Neurofibromatosis type II leads to 1) bilateral acoustic neuromas (tumors on both sides); 2) tumors on multiple other nerves in the body; and 3) a much higher presence of meningioma, another benign tumor of the covering of the skull and spine.

 Q: What is the latest information about cell phone usage and acoustic neuroma?